fstarred/amiga-playground/demo/1/README.md

 ## Premise

-Most of the code present on this repository is inspired from RamJam italian course, which is downloadable from [this link][1]
+Most of the code present on this repository is inspired from [RamJam italian course][1]

 #### Ball animation / move